 - monitors the portion of the tumor before and during therapy.
 This technique is particularly useful for patients with prostate cancer.
-We initiated our Calypso program in 2007 and have this capability on one of our machines. - We have installed the capability to perform "gated treatment".
-This is a technique where the radiation beam is turned "on" only during specific parts of the respiratory cycle (e.g., during the end of inhalation).
+We initiated our Calypso program in 2007 and have this capability on one of our machines. - where the radiation beam is turned "on" only during specific parts of the respiratory cycle (e.g., during the end of inhalation).
 This is useful since the internal organs move during breathing, and their location relative to each other also changes during respiration.
 In some instances, it is preferable to treat only during one part of the breathing cycle as the relative positions between the organs is best at that one part of the cycle (e.g. treatment to the left breast may be best during inspiration as the heart moves "away" from the left breast during this time, thus reducing heart exposure).
 While this technique is powerful to reduce normal tissue exposure, it can slow treatment delivery.
 Indeed, we have not yet implemented this technique due to the lack of time on our accelerators.